DeppMeng/deppmeng.github.io/_pages/about.md

 ======
 * *Sept.
 2018 - Jun.
 2023 (expected)*
   **Ph.D. student**
-  School of Information Science and Technology, major in Automation
+  School of Information Science and Technology, major in Control Science and Engineering
   University of Science and Technology of China
   Supervisor: Dr. Baining Guo and Prof. Houqiang Li
 * *Sept.
 2014 - Jun.
 2018*